verus-lang/verusfmt/README.md

 should also consider placing everying in the group on a single line.

-As much as possible, we try to keep the formatter simple by arranging for the formatting of a node to be formatted by simply formatting each of its children.
+As much as possible, we try to keep the formatter simple by arranging for the formatting of a node to be computed by simply formatting each of its children.
 Sometimes this requires splitting a node in the parser, so that we can format the same item in two different ways, depending on its context.
-Rust contexts can be tricky to track dynamically (since Rust allows expressions in statements, and statements in expression), so we try to keep the formatter stateless as much as possible.
+Rust contexts can be tricky to track dynamically (since Rust allows expressions in statements, and statements in expression), so we try to keep the formatter stateless to reduce the scope for errors.

 ## Contributing